typegoose/typegoose/docs/api/functions/addModelToTypegoose.md

 title: 'Add Model To Typegoose'
 ---

-`addModelToTypegoose(model: mongoose.model<any>, class)` is used to get a model with TypeScript type information & to allow `getClassForDocument` to work.
+`addModelToTypegoose(model: mongoose.model<any>, class)` is used to get a model with TypeScript type information and to allow `getClassForDocument` to work.
 This function is mainly used after `buildSchema` to add a modified model to Typegoose and still be able to get type information from the Typegoose class.

 ## Example